mpadge/syte-mpadge/README.md

 The repository is `makefile` controlled, and includes an initial `help` option.
 `make check` will check for all required python dependencies, and provide information on any missing ones. `make run` will then run the script.
-The script returns an image file which may be saved by piping the output to a named file.
+The resultant image may be viewed by uncommenting the file line, `img.show()`.

 ### Execution speed